TomaszRewak/CoroutineDispatcher/README.md

 And that's it from the most essential basics.
 Maybe not much - but for many use cases - more then enough.

-At the end, just as a hint, I want to share that I've found the following pattern (also used in the examples above) to be the most handy when working with tasks management in systems with multiple dispatchers.
+At the end, just as a hint, I want to share that I've found the following pattern (also used in some of the above) to be the most handy when working with tasks management in systems with multiple dispatchers.

 ```csharp
 internal sealed class Consumer